MissingDeadlines/iolite/iolite_docs/engine/components.rst

 Text
 ----

 Use this component to render text at different positions in the world.
-Also serves as a great tools for adding notes in the world in the editor.
+It's also useful for adding notes in the editor.

 .. _component_voxel_shape: